lidofinance/lido-improvement-proposals/LIPS/lip-0.md

 Each status change is requested by the LIP author and reviewed by the LIP editors.
 Use a pull request to update the status.
 Please include a link to where people should continue discussing your LIP.
 The LIP editors will process these requests as per the conditions below.

-* **Work in progress (WIP)** -- Once the champion has asked the Depool community whether an idea has any chance of support, they will write a draft LIP as a [pull request].
+* **Work in progress (WIP)** -- Once the champion has asked the Lido community whether an idea has any chance of support, they will write a draft LIP as a [pull request].
 Consider including an implementation if this will aid people in studying the LIP.
 * **Proposed** If agreeable, LIP editor will assign the LIP a number (generally the issue or PR number related to the LIP) and merge your pull request.
 The LIP editor will not unreasonably deny an LIP.
 Proposed LIPs will be discussed on governance calls and in Discord.
 If there is a reasonable level of consensus around the change on the governance call the change will be moved to approved.
 If the change is contentious a vote of token holders may be held to resolve the issue or approval may be delayed until consensus is reached.
 * **Approved** -- This LIP has passed community governance and is now being prioritised for development.
 * **Implemented** -- This LIP has been implemented and deployed to mainnet.